 Here are a few ideas to get you started:

 - Herb and onion: Make a savory waffle by omitting the cinnamon and maple syrup.
 Try adding 2 Tbsp of fresh basil and 2 Tbsp chopped spring onions instead.

-- Chocolate waffles: For a deliciously chocolatey treat, use chocolate nut milk and 1/4 cup mini vegan chocolate chips.
-Topped with sliced banana and cultured coconut cream.
+- Chocolate waffles: For a deliciously chocolatey treat, replace 2 Tbsp of flour with 2 Tbsp of cocoa powder and add 1/4 cup of mini vegan chocolate chips.
+Top with sliced banana and cultured coconut cream.

-- Citrus: For a tangy, citrus-flavored waffle, omit the cinnamon.
-Make the waffles with coconut milk and the zest from one lemon and one orange.
+- Citrus: For a tangy, citrus-flavored waffle, replace the cinnamon with the zest from one lemon and one orange.

-- Berrylicious: For berry-flavored waffles use berry fruit juice instead of almond milk and stir in a 1/4 cup of fresh berries.
+- Berrylicious: For berry-flavored waffles use berry fruit juice instead of water and stir in a 1/4 cup of fresh berries.

 Gluten-free and vegan sourdough waffles

 I follow a gluten-free diet, so I usually make my waffles with gluten-free flour.
 While I have tested this recipe with regular, all-purpose flour, I usually make it with gluten-free flour.
 (Because I like to eat breakfast too!)

 - For gluten-free waffles use a gluten-free sourdough starter and whole-grain gluten-free flour.